-As we enter into six weeks of lockdown, it is now more important than ever to get out and about for some fresh air and activity.
-To get you started with a little inspiration, we have listed some of the top outdoor activities to do in Kilkenny this Autumn.
+Getting cabin fever during lockdown?
+It is now more important than ever to get out and about for some fresh air and activity.
+To get you started with a little inspiration, we have listed some of the top outdoor activities to do in Kilkenny this Spring.

 Forest walks & parklands